-Under no circumstances shall a badgeholder allow any person or vehicle, recognized or otherwise, to pass through any door or gate controlled by access control behind them (piggybacking).
-The practice of piggybacking is a serious violation of the Airport Security Program and any badgeholder observed permitting passage will be cited and subject to possible revocation of their airport access badge.
-Any vehicle observed piggybacking must be reported immediately to Airport Security at (505) 955-2900.
+Under no circumstances shall a SAF ID media allow any person or vehicle, recognized or otherwise, to pass through any door or gate controlled by access control behind them (piggybacking).
+The practice of piggybacking is a serious violation of the Airport Security Program and any SAF ID media observed permitting passage will be cited and subject to possible revocation of their airport access badge.
+Any vehicle observed piggybacking must be reported immediately to Airport Security at (505) 955-2910.